In this article we explain step-by-step what you should pay attention to when processing invoice and installment transactions in payever POS.

 The customer enters his name, address, date of birth and contact details and sends the form.
 The decision on whether to accept this customer's request is made automatically within a few seconds, and if successful the customer is requested to identify himself with an ID.
 However, if the request is rejected he receives the message to choose another payment method.

 Now please open the Transactions app in your payever account.
 Here you can see a list of all transactions, starting with the most recent.
 Transactions accepted here initially have the status In Progress, applications rejected by Santander have the status Rejected.
-Click on the transaction number to open the transaction.
+Click on the transaction the transaction details.

 Let the customer show an ID card or passport and cross-check that the name on the ID document and the name on the transaction match.
 Customers may not complete the invoice or installment purchase on behalf of someone else.